kdoore/CS2335-Gitbook/numbergame-refactored.md

 	private Text guessText;
 	private Button startButton;

-	// Use Start for initialization of variables void Start ()
+	/// Use Unity Start function for initialization of object reference variables
+	///Object References for Unity Components are matched to game scene gameObject components void Start ()
 	{
 		// find all gameObjects and components - one time - in Start